Histwo/Histwo.github.io/_posts/2025-01-31-MediaAdvisory.md

 - The Creator's two servants

 ### **WHEN:**
-- At noon Central Time on the day of the Creator's seismic intervention (The Apocalypse).
+- At noon (Central) immediately following the Creator's seismic intervention (The Apocalypse).

 ### **WHERE:**
 - The first epicenter of the Creator's seismic intervention: